sofyloafy/MakersBNB/README.md

 In addition, we modelled the user experience through the page, and the landing log in page that welcomes them.
 Had time permitted, we would have had a login page with a user database, which then leads them to a personalised homepage, displaying properties, with an option to list a further property.
 Modelled below:
 ![](./images/userX.png)

+## Approach
+This week offered groups the opportunity to tackle a MakersBnB challenge in any way that the teams saw fit.
+Largely, the options were to write the entire app in Ruby/ Sinatra, or to divide the backend and front end with a Ruby/ JS split.

+We decided to bypass both options, and focus on learning.
+We decided to eschew the MakersBnB final product vision, and attempt to create a small app with Node.js.

+Our priorities this week:
+* To be a better dev than yesterday :heavy_check_mark:
+* To push past comfort zones :heavy_check_mark:
+* Set stretch goals every day :heavy_check_mark:
+* To maintain team morale and good mental health :heavy_check_mark:
+* To learn a bit more about Node and how to test it :heavy_check_mark: